Jessa Duggar Turns Second Baby Bump Instagram Photo Into News After Congratulating Pregnant Jill Dillard On Family Blog

 The 24-year-old pregnant Duggar has been doing some steady nesting throughout the holiday season.
 After announcing that she is indeed pregnant with her and Ben Seewald’s second child, she immediately went to work to connect with her first son Spurgeon before a new member of the family comes around.

-So her Instagram recently has been largely filled with pictures, videos and collages of her baby son, who recently celebrated his first birthday in November.
+So her Instagram recently has been largely filled with pictures, videos, and collages of her baby son, who recently celebrated his first birthday in November.

 A photo posted by Jessa Seewald (@jessaseewald) on

-Another way that she has been nesting was decking her house with holiday items such as Christmas stockings, trees and tinsels.
+Another way that she has been nesting was decking her house with holiday items such as Christmas stockings, trees, and tinsels.
 She also remembered to put up a fourth stocking to make sure that her upcoming baby feels right at home.

 ????????????????????????????????❄️????✝️